Blaizzy/mlx-embeddings/docs/Manpage.md

 nor vice versa.
 It must use whichever style specification the formula already uses.

-* `--devel`:
-  Bump the development rather than stable version.
-The development spec must already exist.
 * `-n`, `--dry-run`:
   Print what would be done rather than doing it.
 * `--write`: